Nick McCarthy (rugby union)

-Nick McCarthy (born 25 March 1995) is an Irish rugby union player, currently playing for United Rugby Championship and European Rugby Champions Cup side Leinster.
+Nick McCarthy (born 25 March 1995) is an Irish rugby union player, currently playing for Major League Rugby side Chicago Hounds and formerly for Leinster and Munster.
 He plays as a scrum-half.

 Early life

 Born in Ann Arbor, Michigan in the United States, McCarthy first began playing rugby aged 6 for Old Belvedere, and went on to attend St Michael's College, Dublin and represent the school in the Leinster Schools Senior Cup.
 McCarthy is studying engineering at University College Dublin and plays for UCD in the All-Ireland League.
 His father, Conor, was a scrum-half for Connacht, and his sister, Lisa, won a hockey scholarship in the United States, having represented Ireland at various age-grade levels.

 Professional career

 Leinster

 Having represented Leinster at under-16 and under-18 level, McCarthy joined the provinces sub-academy in 2013, before entering the full academy ahead of the 2014–15 season.
 He was promoted to the senior squad ahead of the 2017–18 season, and featured for the team in the semi-final and final during their victorious 2017–18 Pro14 season, as well as featuring in the quarter-final and semi-final for the province on their way to winning the 2017–18 European Rugby Champions Cup.
 During the following season, McCarthy again experienced domestic success, featuring off the bench during Leinster's 18–15 win against Glasgow Warriors in the final of the 2018–19 Pro14.